gpuweb/types/README.md

 The following differences are TODO: should be changed in the final result.

 - Deprecated items should be removed.
+- TODO items should be fixed (e.g. make new additions no longer optional).
 - Addition of Compatibility Mode items like `textureBindingViewDimension`.

 The following differences will remain.